oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/ops-insights-oracledbatazure/enable-ops-insights-odaa.md

     ![Ops Insights Security List Egress](./images/odaa-securitylistEgress.png "Ops Insights Security List Egress")

-## Task 4: Enabling Ops Insights for Oracle Database@Azure Exadata fleet
+## Task 4: Enable Ops Insights for Oracle Database@Azure Exadata fleet

 With a private endpoint defined, you’re ready to add an Exadata Database Service on Dedicated Infrastructure that uses that endpoint.
 You can add Exadata Database Service on Dedicated Infrastructures from the Private Endpoint Details page or from the Exadata Fleet Administration page.